anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 The above AIC example measured one log-likelihood based on one set of parameters.
 Our Bayesian model reflects a distribution of parameter estimates, and we sampled thousands of parameter estimates from the posterior distribution.
 As a result, we have a distribution of log-likelihoods, and posterior information criteria will incorporate information from the distribution of log-likelihoods.

 The WAIC (Widely Applicable Information Criterion) is calculated using pointwise log-likelihoods.
 Specifically, we calculate the log-pointwise-predictive density (lppd).
-We observation has its own likelihood in each model, so we calculate each observation's average likelihood across models and take the log.
+Each observation has its own likelihood in each model, so we calculate each observation's average likelihood across models and take the log.

 RStanARM provides a `log_lik` to get an n\_samples x n\_observations matrix of log-likelihoods.